ahochsteger/gmail-processor/README.md

 Please add/update the tests for any change to keep the codebase in a well-tested state.
 For every source file `*.ts` the corresponding test file is named `*.spec.ts` and they are implemented using [Jest](https://jestjs.io/) as the testing framework.
 Remote services are mocked (see [MockFactory.ts](src/test/mocks/MockFactory.ts)) to simplify local testing in isolation.

-After the changes and tests are done run the `pre-commit` script that validates the changes and updates all generated artifacts (like doumentation, examples, JSON schema files, ...) and include all updated files in your commit.
+After the changes and tests are done run the `pre-commit` script that validates the changes and updates all generated artifacts (like documentation, examples, JSON schema files, ...) and include all updated files in your commit.

 ### Development Resources